ocaml/dune/README.md

 ```

 The first command builds the `dune.exe` binary.
 The second builds the
-additional files installed by dune, such as the *man* pages, and
+additional files installed by Dune, such as the *man* pages, and
 the last simply installs all of that on the system.

 **Please note**: unless you ran the optional `./configure` script, you can